PragyanMaharjan63/timer-Using-React/README.md

 A simple and responsive timer application built with React and Vite.
 This app displays the current time, updating every second, and serves as a foundational project to understand React hooks and component lifecycle.
 🚀 Live Demo

-Check out the live version here: timer-using-react-iota.vercel.app 📸 Preview
+Check out the live version here: [Live demo](timer-using-react-iota.vercel.app) 📸 Preview

 ![App screenshot](screenshot.png)